 The Erling-Persson Family Academy Programme

-The GEDB has initiated collaborations with several research groups including medical professionals, psychologists, behavioural economists and food actors, to tackle everything from antibiotic resistance to human health, habitats, and food production.
-This research is linked to the ambition to support innovation and asset management of landscapes, seas and the biosphere as a whole.
-This is an emerging research front with many undiscovered connections for health, welfare and sustainable development which we hope will result in new research avenues and understanding of global health.
+GEDB is engaged in collaborations with several research groups, including medical professionals, psychologists, behavioral economists, and food actors, to tackle everything from antibiotic resistance to human health, habitats, and food production.
+Our research has the ambition to uncover connections between environmental sustainability and global health.